javacasts/javacasts.github.io/_posts/2018-08-26-jc0007-spring-security.markdown

 myself.
 So it's time to take a look at on how it is actually working, and at which spots I can change it for my needs.

-Generally Spring Security is about Authentication and Authorization.
-Amongst those, responsibilities, there are others but Authentication and Authorization are the most important duties.
+Generally Spring Security is mainly about Authentication and Authorization.
 With the Authentication, the identity of the caller is derived.
 The *who* is answered by the Authentication: *who has requested this resource?*.
 With the Authorization, the permission of the caller is derived from the authentication information.
-The *what is allowed* by the Authorization: *Is the caller allowed to execute this?*.
+It's about the answer to *what is allowed* for the Authorization like *Is the caller allowed to execute this?*.

 The current version of spring security is 5.x, the classes I talk about could be different in future releases.